 Onboarding (Live Stream Onboarding)

-The process of helping new streamers or guests become familiar with streaming tools, controls, and participation processes before going live.
+Helping new streamers or guests become familiar with streaming tools, controls, and participation processes before going live.

 Offline Screen